second-state/wasm-learning/nodejs/ml/README.md

 ## User testing

 Point your browser to http://localhost:8080/, upload a CSV file for 2D data points, and hit the "Draw" button.
 The web app provides sample CSV files you can download and then upload to process.
-The birch3 data set is large and will take a few minutes to complete.
+The birch3 data set is large and will take longer to complete.

 ## Test